MatzFan/python-bitsharesrpc/README.md

 # Requirements #
 * python-requests

-# Configuration of the BitSahres client #
+# Configuration of the BitShares client #
 The BitShares client needs the RPC interface enabled and username, password, and port set.
 The relevant port for this module is the port of the 'httpd_endpoint'.
 Two ways exist to do so: